 Baby Boomers grew up with Easy Rider, and for Millennials and others, the romance of the motorcycle endures.
+As we finally pull ourselves out of a seemingly never-ending winter, motorcyclists are eager to get out on the road and enjoy our beautiful province.
 Unfortunately, a personal injury lawyer sees all too frequently the harsh reality for many motorcyclists – a tragic accident, often resulting in catastrophic injuries or death.

 Safety Tips for Motorcyclists